AjayShukla007/Journey_100dayOfCode/Readme.md

 - Solved Single Num In Sorted Array on leetcode with tc of O(log n) and sc of O(1) Beats 90.94% in runtime with JavaScript

 ### day 46 of #100DaysOfCode
-- To prevent bot spam adding re
+- To prevent bot spam adding recaptcha in contact form of About Page
 - Learning Binary Search and Bit Manipulation

 #### Array and BinarySearch: